-Year Group Current Description and Purpose Primary 1 REASONING Baseline test of verbal and non-verbal reasoning.
-To illustrate potential and help identify pupils who may need additional support.
-Standard Age Scores (SAS) provided.
-Primary 1 SNSA & MCNG for GM Pupils Online standardised assessments in literacy and numeracy as part of everyday learning and teaching.
+Year Group Current Description and Purpose Primary 1 SNSA & MCNG for GM Pupils Online standardised assessments in literacy and numeracy as part of everyday learning and teaching.
 The assessments help to identify children's progress, providing diagnostic information to support teachers' professional judgement.
 The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support.
 There is no pass or fail and children and young people do not have to revise or prepare for these assessments.
 Primary 4 SNSA & MCNG for GM Pupils Online standardised assessments in literacy and numeracy as part of everyday learning and teaching.
 The assessments help to identify children's progress, providing diagnostic information to support teachers' professional judgement.
 The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support.
 There is no pass or fail and children and young people do not have to revise or prepare for these assessments.
 Primary 5 CAT (Level A) Test of cognitive abilities - verbal, non-verbal, quantitative and spatial.
 To illustrate potential, to provide diagnostic information re learning styles etc. and to compare with CfE levels for QA purposes.
 Standard Age Scores (SAS) provided.
 Primary 7 SNSA & MCNG for GM Pupils Online standardised assessments in literacy and numeracy as part of everyday learning and teaching.
 The assessments help to identify children's progress, providing diagnostic information to support teachers' professional judgement.
 The assessments are as inclusive as possible to accommodate the needs of children and young people who require additional support.
 There is no pass or fail and children and young people do not have to revise or prepare for these assessments.